Last updated on, removing one insurance provider who no longer covers bicycle travel.

 Some bicycle insurance policies will also insure a rider for overseas medical expenses.
 And some travel insurance policies will also insure an expensive bicycle for damage or theft.

-But in general, if you want to be covered for accidents and medical emergencies and your very expensive touring bike covered for damage or theft at the same time, you may have to buy two separate insurance policies.
+But in general, if you want to be covered for accidents and medical emergencies and your very expensive touring bike covered for damage or theft at the same time, it’s quite hard to achieve without buying two separate insurance policies – one for you, and another for your bike.

-And if you’re looking to cover a long-term, multi-year worldwide bike trips, the unfortunate truth is that such policies are extremely hard to find.
+And if you’re looking to cover a long-term, multi-year worldwide bike trips, the unfortunate truth is that such policies are even harder to find.

 Bicycle Insurance Covering Overseas Travel

-- they are limited to trips of a couple of months at most,
+- they are usually limited to trips of a couple of months at most,

 - they depend upon you using the same kind of security precautions as you would at home (namely locking the bike with a certified lock to an immovable object), and